Ahmad Badreddin Hassoun: Syrian Civil War

-In 2016, it was reported by Amnesty International that Hassoun was one of three men who had been deputised by Syrian President Bashar al-Assad with the power to sign execution warrants for prisoners at Sednaya prison.
+Ahmed Badr al‑Din Hassoun, the Grand Mufti of Syria, was one of the most prominent religious figures featured in the official Syrian discourse during the uprising that began in 2011.
+Rumours circulated that he had joined the Syrian Revolution, which he publicly denied.
+He was known for his staunch support of President Bashar al‑Assad during the unrest.
+Hassoun is considered to be a firm supporter of Syrian President Bashar al-Assad.

+During the initial protests in Daraa and elsewhere in early 2011, Hassoun appeared on state television several times, claiming that “external hands” were behind the unrest, without naming any specific country or group.
+He labelled the demonstrations as “acts of sabotage” carried out by “terrorists” and “armed cells” supported by foreign states.

+Hassoun’s remarks about Syrian refugees drew severe criticism.
+He accused those who fled the conflict of betraying the nation and called for legal action against them, framing their departure as part of a foreign plot.
+Human rights observers denounced these statements as criminalizing victims and providing a religious justification for state persecution.

 Der Spiegel interview

 Hassoun was interviewed by the German magazine Der Spiegel on 8 November 2011, saying that some of the protestors in Syria were armed Islamist rebels backed by Saudi Arabia.
 He talked about religion and politics in Syria during the revolution:

 But then imams who had come from abroad, especially Saudi Arabia, stirred things up with their inflammatory speeches.
 The news channels stationed in the Gulf states, Al-Jazeera and Al-Arabiya, helped them by falsely claiming that the clergy was on the side of the anti-Assad protesters.", "And what has really improved in Egypt?
 Should we welcome the rise of Islamist parties?
 I believe in the strict separation of church and state."

 "How many, 50 or 55?
 We're talking about an army of tens of thousands of men.
 But some of the radical Sunni imams from Saudi Arabia and the Gulf region are stirring people up, and unfortunately they are finding a few Sunni imams in my country who sympathize with them.
 For instance, they have pronounced a fatwa against me, because in their view I am betraying religion and am too moderate.
 But I'm not the only one on their hit list."